ISO 13919 Weld Quality Classification

 Grade B (Stringent)

-- Destructive: Macro examination, hardness testing
+- Destructive: Macro examination or hardness testing may be part of qualification

 Grade C (Intermediate)

-- NDT: Spot checks or 10-20% sampling
+- NDT: Spot checks may be specified by the drawing, customer, or procedure

 Grade D (Moderate)